-Whether you bought something for yourself or received it as a gift, it’s disappointing to discover that the item doesn’t work for you.
-Plus, returning is a hassle.
-Depending on when you do it, you may encounter long lines, restocking fees, lost value and category restrictions, if you don’t have a receipt.
+Whether you bought something for yourself or received it as a gift, it’s disappointing when a gift doesn’t work for you.
+After all, returning is a hassle!
+You may encounter long lines or shipping charges, restocking fees, lost value, and category restrictions, especially if you wait too long or if you don’t have a receipt.
 Follow these tips for the most pleasant experience possible.

 Return windows

-Sometimes the return window is based on when the item was purchases, but most retailers offer an extended window.
-The rules differ from retailer to retailer, but typically, you have between 1-4 weeks into January to return something that was purchased during the holiday shopping season.
+Sometimes the return window is based on when the item was purchased, but most retailers offer an extended window for gifts purchased through Dec.
+30. The rules differ from retailer to retailer, but typically, you have between 1-4 weeks into January to return something that was purchased during the holiday shopping season.

 You may also find that retailers allow at least 30 days after the Holidays to return most things, but are more restrictive when it comes to electronics.
 Staples, Kohl’s, Lowe’s, and Costco are good examples of this.
-That said, it’s best to try and return electronics within 15 days to be safe.
+That said, it’s best to try and return electronics by January 15 to be safe.

 Rules of Returns